JohnathonBowers/github-collaboration-workflow/GitHub Collaboration Guide.md

 ## 5. Create a Feature Branch on the Remote Repo

 After you have created and switched over to your local feature branch, you should create a branch in the remote repository to track this branch.
-You can do this by using the command `git push --set-upstream origin <name-of-remote-feature-branch`.
+You can do this by using the command `git push --set-upstream origin <name-of-remote-feature-branch>` (minus the carrots).
 Make sure the names of your local and remote feature branches are identical to avoid any confusion.

 ![](Screenshot%202023-04-19%20at%2012.41.41%20PM.png)